Empty properties

 There are some circumstances where a property which is empty may be exempt from Council Tax.
 For example, where the person liable for Council Tax is living somewhere else to receive care.

-Find out more about these circumstances and how to apply for a reduction on our Properties exempt from Council Tax page.
+Find out more about these circumstances and how to apply for a reduction on our Properties exempt from Council Tax webpage.

 Tell us about a change